docker-archive/dcus-hol-2016/open-source/OSS-Lab-Guide.md

 ##Task 2: Start a Docker Cluster
-Up until this point we have been dealing with a singel-container application on one host.
+Up until this point we have been dealing with a single-container application on one host.
 Real-world applications are typically many apps across hosts that may even be in different environments.
 The Docker ecosystem has powerful tools to scale and manage large applicaion

 #####Set Up Docker Clustering